 Michelle holds certifications from the American Association for Access, Equity, and Diversity.
 Her areas of specialization include Equal Employment Opportunity, Employee and Labor Relations, Diversity & Inclusion, and Training and HR Legal Compliance.
 She is also a member of CUPA, the American Association for Access, Equity and Diversity, and the National Association of Diversity Officers in Higher Education (NADOHE).

 Annie Grier (she/her/Ms) is a macro social worker advancing inclusion, diversity, equity, anti-racism, accessibility and sustainability (IDEAAS) in practice, research and education.
 She is the Senior Coordinator for Diversity & Inclusion at Florida State University and an adjunct professor at Fordham University in the Master of Social Work program, where she instructs on working with organizations & communities and integrating practice with research & evaluation.
-Ms. Grier is the owner of IDEAAS, LLC.

 Ms. Grier is an ambassador for the Network for Social Work Management and a field supervisor for several social work schools across the country.
 Prior to working in diversity and inclusion, she spent 8 years doing criminal justice research and 7 years developing programs within the criminal justice system in North Carolina, Pennsylvania, Missouri and Florida.